-After an appropriate goal is chosen, three types of results may be produced:
+After an appropriate goal for path planning is specified, three types of results may be produced:

-- I. Trivial path: there exist no obstacles between q_i and q{g} , and therefore a trivial straight-line path would be sufficient.
-For instance, cases A1, B1', and C' shown in Figure 2 all result in straight-line paths. - II.
-Non-trivial path: there is no straight-line path between q_i and q_g and therefore the path planner described in the previous section needs to be called to compute a feasible path.
+- I. Trivial path: there exist no obstacles between q_i and q_g , and therefore, a trivial straight-line path would be sufficient.
+For instance, cases A1, B1', and C', as shown in Figure 2, all result in straight-line paths. - II.
+Non-trivial path: there is no straight-line path between q_i and q_g , and therefore, the path planner described in the previous section needs to be called to compute a feasible path.
 If a path is found, it will be smoothed and appropriately parameterized before putting to the configuration queue in the animation loop for execution. - III.
 No path: although both q_i and q_g are collision-free, the path planner fails to find a collision-free path connecting them.
 The configuration queue in the animation loop will remain empty, and no actions will be taken.

 A user is allowed to intercept the execution of the path at any time by giving the system a cue such as releasing the mouse buttons or making a sharp turn.
-These cues should be consistent with conventions used in normal navigation operations.
+These cues are designed to be consistent with conventions used in normal navigation operations.
 In the current system, when a path τ is generated, we also record the dragged vector v_t associated with τ .
 If the current vector v deviates from v_t for a certain threshold, the configuration queue in the animation loop will be flushed to empty, and the path is recomputed.
 Releasing the mouse buttons is treated as special case where v becomes null.